Creating Web Sites

 2. Choose "Web Site" from the "Export Data" section of the Extensions menu

-• "Honor" or "Ignore" privacy settings: you can set restriction of individuals to "privacy".
+• "Honor" or "Ignore" privacy settings: you can set restrictions on individuals to "privacy".
 If you "Honor" those settings most personal details of those individuals will be omitted from the web site.
 If you "Ignore" them, all details will be in the web site.

 • Choose notes to include: You can set distribution for any notes record to "Anyone", "Family," or "Owner."
 Using this option you can "Include All," "Omit 'Owner'," (i.e., include only "Anyone" and "Family," notes), "Omit 'Owner' and 'Family'," (i.e., include only "Anyone" notes), or "Omit All."